Airline Shopping Portals: The Easiest Way to Stack Points

 💡 Pro Tips to Maximize Your Earnings

-Log in before you shop—no credit if you forget the click‑through.
+Log in before you shop — no credit if you forget the click‑through

-Use the airline portal browser extension so you never miss a bonus.
+Use the airline portal browser extension so you never miss a bonus

-Stack with Amex Offers, Chase Offers, or Citi Merchant Offers for even more value.
+Stack with Amex Offers, Chase Offers, or Citi Merchant Offers

-Use the right card (travel cards for travel stores, category cards for multipliers).
+Use the right card (travel cards for travel stores, category cards for multipliers)

-Screenshot your click‑through in case miles don’t post.
+Screenshot your click‑through in case miles don’t post

 🧳 Real‑Life Example: How I Stack for Travel